AminoACID123/AminoACID123.github.io/_pages/readinglist.md

   - [BDA: Practical Dependence Analysis for Binary Executables by Unbiased Whole-Program Path Sampling and Per-Path Abstract Interpretation (2019)](#bda-practical-dependence-analysis-for-binary-executables-by-unbiased-whole-program-path-sampling-and-per-path-abstract-interpretation)

 - **S&P**
+  - [SoK: All You Ever Wanted to Know About x86/x64 Binary Disassembly But Were Afraid to Ask]
   - [Recovery of Variable and Data Structure via Probabilistic Analysis for Stripped Binary](#recovery-of-variable-and-data-structure-via-probabilistic-analysis-for-stripped-binary)
   - [KARONTE: Detecting Insecure Multi-binary Interactions in Embedded Firmware (2020)](#karonte-detecting-insecure-multi-binary-interactions-in-embedded-firmware-sp-sp-2020)
   - [All You Ever Wanted to Know About Dynamic Taint Analysis and Forward Symbolic Execution (2010)]